akshayalix/Collect-Assets/Readme.md

 # Collect Assets

-- Based on script by @antomor.
+- Based on script by @Morozov Anton.
 - This script collects textures and other files used in the scene in one folder.

 # This script work with: